-The school will take account of the needs of the pupils and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises, and more accessible facilities and fittings.
+The school will take account of the needs of the pupils and visitors with physical difficulties and sensory impairments when planning and undertaking future improvements and refurbishments of the site and premises with more accessible facilities and fittings.

-- Ensuring all future adjustments to current buildings are DDA compliant - Denoting hazards for the visually impaired such as step nosings. - Playtime and lunchtime support provided by LSAs. - Flexibility of seating arrangements to suit need.
+- There is a disabled toilet available in school - There are 3 designated disabled parking bays, 1 within the staff car park and 2 in parent drop off area (added in April 2021) - Ensuring all future adjustments to current buildings are DDA compliant - Denoting hazards for the visually impaired such as step nosings and gradual changes in floor levels. - Playtime and lunchtime support provided by LSAs. - Flexibility of seating arrangements to suit need.